cpplain/launch-school-core-curriculum/rb100/06_introduction_to_programming_with_ruby/notes.md

 * `::` denotes class methods
 * `#` denotes instance methods
 * `::` and `#` use in code is completely different from use in documentation
-* Included Modules - additional modules whose methods are avaialable to the class
+* Included Modules: additional modules whose methods are avaialable to the class

 ### Gems
 * https://rubygems.org/